hgcl/clara-le/README.md

 ## `public` directory

+The `public` directory is published as-is and can be accessed from the client.

-- `src/img`: stores all images
+- `public/img`: stores all images
-- `src/styles`: stores all CSS files
+- `public/styles`: stores all CSS files

 ## `_data` and `_config` directories